noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 The private key associated with this account can be used to decrypt notes.
 The private key can also be used to register a distinct spending key.
 This allows for account abstraction by creating a separation between the key required to decrypt notes (privacy key) and the key required to spend notes (spending key).
 If a spending has not been registered, the account private key can be used.

 Accounts can be identified by their alias or their public key.
 You can read more about aliases below.
+You can also find more information in the [SDK section on account keys](../sdk/usage/add-account#account-keys).

 ### Spending keys (signer)